MichalMrena/DecisionDiagrams/README.md

 ## Memory management
 ### Node pool
 TeDDy uses a pool of pre-allocated nodes.
 The initial number of allocated nodes (`nodePoolSize`) is provided by the user in the manager's constructor.
 It is hard to give general advice on how many nodes you should allocate.
-On modern hardware, it should not be a problem to allocate a couple of millions of nodes that will occupy roughly tens or hundreds of MiBs of memory depending on the type of the manager used.
+On modern hardware, it should not be a problem to allocate a couple of millions of nodes that will occupy roughly tens or hundreds of MiBs of memory depending on the type of manager used.
 The more nodes you allocate at the beginning, the fewer allocations will be needed during computations resulting in a faster computation.
 Clearly, for small examples, hundreds or thousands of nodes are just enough.

 If there are no nodes left in the pool, automatic garbage collection (`gc`) is performed to recycle unused nodes.
 Let `gcCount` be the number of garbage collected nodes (returned to the pool).
 Then if `gcCount < gcThreshold * nodePoolSize` an additional node poll of size `overflowNodePoolSize` is allocated.
-Default value of the parameter `gcThreshold` is `0.05`.
+The default value of the parameter `gcThreshold` is `0.05`.
 The user can adjust the parameter by using `set_gc_ratio` function.
-Size of the additional pool `overflowNodePoolSize` can be set in the manager's constructor alongside the `nodePoolSize`.
+The size of the additional pool `overflowNodePoolSize` can be set in the manager's constructor alongside the `nodePoolSize`.
 The default value is `overflowNodePoolSize = nodePoolSize / 2`.

 ### Cache
-The library uses cache to speed up diagram manipulation by avoiding expensive recomputations.
+The library uses a cache to speed up diagram manipulation by avoiding expensive recomputations.
 The size of the cache depends on the number of currently used nodes.
 The size is calculated as `cacheRatio * uniqueNodeCount`, where the `uniqueNodeCount` is the number of unique nodes currently used by the manager.
 The default value of `cacheRatio` is `0.5`.
 The user can adjust the ratio by using `set_cache_ratio` function.
 The bigger the cache the better the computation speed.
 However, a bigger ratio means higher memory consumption.
 It is up to the user to keep the two factors balanced.
 From the experience even cache ratios `1.0` of `2.0` are fine.

 ## Assertions
 By default, the library contains runtime assertions that perform various checks such as bounds checking and similar.
-In case you want to ignore these assertions e.g. in some performance demanding use case, you need to put `#define NDEBUG` before you include the TeDDy header.
+In case you want to ignore these assertions e.g. in some performance-demanding use case, you need to put `#define NDEBUG` before you include the TeDDy header.

 ## Variable ordering
 The user can specify the order of variables in the constructor of the manager.
 After that, the order stays the same.
-The user can explicitly invoke reordering heuristic by using the `force_reorder` function.
+The user can explicitly invoke the reordering heuristic by using the `force_reorder` function.
 The heuristic tries to minimize the number of nodes in all diagrams managed by the manager.

 # Publications and citation
 *A paper describing TeDDy itself is in preparation.*